jvineis/DEEP-CORE-cazyme-analysis/README.md

     s_10NB15_MT	s_10NB15_MT.db

-### Now run the script above that will create the matrix.
+#### Now run the script above that will create the matrix.

     sbatch x_run-anvio-hmm-matrix.shx

+### Lets have a look at the resulting matrix using R so that we can see how the carbohydrate usage genes are distributed among samples.
+It will be helpful to have some meta data when looking at things in R..
+Just so happens that I have placed a metadata file in this git repository that contains a lot of useful information about each of the samples.
+Here are the lines that you need to run in R to begin the data exploration..
+I find this to be truly enjoyable!